-No emergency trail patrol: Ride at your own risk.
-Do not ride alone.
+No trail patrol: Ride at your own risk.
+Don’t ride alone.
 Call 911 if someone is hurt!

 No regular maintenance crew: Please”pitch-in” a little by removing a sticks or fallen logs impeding your ride.
 That will help the trails will stay clear.
 And PLEASE report the location of large blowdown trees on our Victory Hill Sector Facebook page, so they can be removed.